ViewSonic Library > Creative Work > Photography > sRGB vs Adobe RGB: Which One to Use?

 Adobe RGB is a color space that was developed by Adobe Systems, Inc. and introduced in 1998.
 It was created after sRGB had emerged as its competitor.
 Additionally, Adobe RGB was designed to be used in combination with Adobe Photoshop’s range of complex color features.

 In general, Adobe RGB can be considered a more advanced color space.
-It’s often preferred by those who work in digital arts and have more intricate color management needs.
+Monitors with wide Adobe RGB coverage are therefore often preferred by those who work in digital arts and have more intricate color management needs.
 To truly understand why Adobe RGB was created, though, it’s important to understand the CMYK color model, as well as the RGB color model.

 sRGB vs Adobe RGB

 One of the biggest reasons behind creating Adobe RGB was a desire to bridge the gap between the RGB and CMYK color models.
-Adobe RGB improves the gamut range of sRGB, meaning it can achieve more of the colors that are achievable through CMYK color printing.
-Yet, the Adobe RGB color space still utilizes RGB primary colors on a monitor.
+While it’s still an RGB model, it offers a wider gamut than standard sRGB.
+This means that creative monitors with wide Adobe RGB color gamut coverage can display more colors that are achievable with CMYK printing.
+For professionals working with both screen-based and print-based content, monitors with great Adobe RGB coverage provide enhanced color control and better color fidelity.

 Srgb Vs Adobe Rgb infographic